 Your Step-by-Step Plan to Eliminate the Push Slice

 We're going to tackle this systematically, starting with the simplest fixes at setup before moving onto the swing itself.
 Don't skip ahead!
-Your setup can often be a major contributor a bad swing path.
+Your setup can often be a major contributor to a bad swing path.

 Step 1: Get a Grip on Reality